Grammar as a Behavioral Biometric: Using Cognitively Motivated Grammar Models for Authorship Verification

-\imOrg found immediate external validation in the PAN 2013 competition, where a variant called \imGen (\e{General Impostors Method}), proposed by Seidman \cite{SeidmanPAN13:2013}, outperformed all other submitted \AV methods.
-As suggested by Koppel et al. \cite{KoppelInTheWild:2011}, \imGen made use of collected impostors document from the web.
-The method then used the relative frequency of single words weighted by their document frequency (a quantity usually called \textit{tf-idf}) and the \e{Min-Max} (aka \e{Ru\v{z}i\v{c}ka} or fuzzy Jaccard) similarity.
-Successful results were then found by Koppel and Winter \cite{KoppelWinter2DocsBy1:2014} for the $\avCore$ decision problem, again using the \e{Min-Max} similarity between vectors of character 4-grams \textit{tf-idf}.
-For the impostors, Koppel and Winter \cite{KoppelWinter2DocsBy1:2014} tried various configurations, including with impostors generated on the fly using web searches or sampling from genre-compatible corpora.
-They discovered that genre compatibility permits the use of fewer impostors but that, equally, a large number of impostors ($\approx 200$) generated using web searches can compensates for lack of genre control.
+\imOrg found immediate external validation in the PAN 2013 competition, where a variant called \imGen (\e{General Impostors Method}), proposed by \textcite{SeidmanPAN13:2013}, outperformed all other submitted \AV methods.
+As suggested by \textcite{KoppelInTheWild:2011}, \imGen made use of collected impostors document from the web.
+The method then used the relative frequency of single words weighted by their document frequency (a quantity usually called \TFIDF) and the \e{Min-Max} (aka \e{Ru\v{z}i\v{c}ka} or fuzzy Jaccard) similarity measure.
+Successful results were then found by \textcite{KoppelWinter2DocsBy1:2014} for the $\avCore$ decision problem, again using \e{Min-Max} applied to vectors of character $4$\texttt{-}grams weighted by \TFIDF.
+They explored various configurations for impostors, including dynamically generating them through web searches or sampling from genre-compatible corpora.
+Koppel and Winter discovered that genre compatibility permits the use of fewer impostors but that, equally, a large number of impostors ($\approx 200$) generated through web searches can compensate for the absence of genre control.
 Their results demonstrated that it is possible to solve this challenging two-text only verification problem even for texts as short as 500 words.